Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in

-Let us consider the second mechanism, which affects the spin-state transition and which is related to the dependence of changes in the centers of gravity of corresponding bands (i.e. crystal-field splitting) with the isotope substitution.
-It turns out the this effect counteracts the first one(change of the effective $t_{2g}$ and $e_g$ bandwidths), but numerically this second effect is much smaller, see below.
-Generally speaking, there are two main contributions to the crystal-field splitting, $\Delta_{CFS}$.
-One comes from the Coulomb interaction of the $3d$ electrons with the negatively charged ligands, another is due to the hybridization between $d$ orbitals of metal ions metal and $p$ orbitals of the ligands.~\cite{Ballhausen1962,Sugano1970} For most oxides of $3d$ transition metals both terms are acting in ``the same direction'', resulting to the same sequence of levels.~\cite{Ushakov2011} That is why so crude approaches as the atomic sphere approximation (ASA)~\cite{Skiver1984} often used in the {\it ab initio} calculations provide quite precise band structure in most cases.
+We consider the second mechanism, which affects the SST and is related to the dependence of changes in the centers of gravity of corresponding bands (i.e., the CFS) with the isotope substitution.
+It turns out that this effect counteracts the first one (change of the effective $t_{2g}$ and $e_g$ bandwidths), but this second effect is much smaller numerically (see below).
+Generally speaking, there are two main contributions to the CFS, $\Delta_{CFS}$.
+One comes from the Coulomb interaction of the $3d$ electrons with the negatively charged ligands, another is due to the hybridization between $d$ orbitals of metal ions and $p$ orbitals of the ligands~\cite{Ballhausen1962,Sugano1970}.
+For most oxides of $3d$ transition metals, both terms act in ``the same direction'', resulting to the same sequence of levels~\cite{Ushakov2011}.
+That is why so crude approaches as the atomic sphere approximation (ASA)~\cite{Skiver1984} often used in the {\it ab initio} calculations provide quite precise band structure in most cases.
 The effect of the Coulomb term can be omitted or effectively incorporated into the kinetic energy contribution.
-Below we will follow the same strategy by considering the kinetic energy only, keeping in the mind that the Coulomb contribution can be taken into account via the parameters renormalization.
+Below, we follow the same strategy by considering the kinetic energy only, keeping in the mind that the Coulomb contribution can be taken into account via the parameter renormalization.